ramiiib/ramiii.dev/_tabs/about me.md

 ## ✅ Completed
 - [x] SOAR automation project
-- [x] Some research into malware analysis
+- [x] Learnt how to analyse a binary both statically and dynamically (at a decent level)

 ## 🚧 In Progress
-- Nothing currently as I'm just working at CrowdStrike full-time in their graduate program
+- Gaining more hands on experience using disassemblers, particularly I'm focusing on learning Binary Ninja right now

 ## ⏳ Future plans
-- [ ] Improve reverse engineering skills (like de-obfuscating C# binaries and how to use IDA)
+- [ ] Participate in Flare-On Challenge 2025